boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.1.16 =
+* Fixed bug that caused comments to be posted to the incorrect blog when using parent and child Docs

 = 1.1.15 =
 * Fixed bug that allowed doc content to be loaded by slug in the incorrect group
 * Limit wikitext linking to docs in the same group